vermont42/racecondition.software/_posts/2018-05-26-resources.md

 Some apps also need photos.
 As the app developer, you can sometimes take the photo you need with your iPhone.
 For CatBreeds, I had access to cats of two required breeds, Tonkinese and Abyssinian, so I took those photos and used them.
 But I did not have access to cats of any of the other nine breeds.
 So I got the photos I needed from [Google Images](http://images.google.com/) searches.
 You are perhaps already familiar with Google Images, but I mention it here as a lead-in to the following tip.
 When searching for images to use in side-project apps, filter by license.
 In search results, click `Tools -> Usage rights`.
 Choose an option. `Labeled for reuse with modification` is the most-permissive option, but there are others.
 With the proper filter, the image you choose will be safe for use.

 ### Sound Jay

 Expanding the Treehouse [definition](http://blog.teamtreehouse.com/affordances-web-design), an affordance is a "clue[] about how an object should be", can be, or has been used.
 An example is the scroll bar in a `UIScrollView`, which informs the user that a view can be further scrolled.
 Sounds can act as affordances.
 In RaceRunner, for example, the starter-pistol sound that plays when a run starts a run confirms that the user has tapped the start-run button.
 As Treehouse has noted, "affordances ... can help lead to more intuitive user experiences."
 I incorporate sound into my apps both as an affordance and to add an element of fun.
 As an example of the latter, when a search fails in Immigration, a sad trombone plays.

 I have acquired all sounds for my side-project apps from a website called [Sound Jay](https://www.soundjay.com), which features thousands of permissively [licensed](https://www.soundjay.com/tos.html) sounds.
 By way of example of the breadth of Sound Jay's catalog, there are _nine_ different [applause sounds](https://www.soundjay.com/applause-sounds-1.html).

-### Incompetech
+### Incompetech & Free App Store Preview Music

 Apple [describes](https://developer.apple.com/app-store/app-previews/) "[a]pp previews [as a] demonstrat[ion of] the features, functionality, and user interface of your app using footage captured on device."
 I consider app previews to be app advertisements.
 The [right song](https://www.youtube.com/watch?v=CcXwlOBbCT0) makes an advertisement stand out.

-There is, on the Internet, a handy source of music for app previews and [other](https://vimeo.com/188424809) purposes: [Incompetech](https://incompetech.com).
+There are, on the Internet, two handy sources of music for app previews and [other](https://vimeo.com/188424809) purposes.

+One is [Incompetech](https://incompetech.com).
 Genres available include disco, lounge, electronic, rock, Christmas, jazz, and classical.
 Songs are free to use with attribution or can be used without attribution for the [low, low](https://www.youtube.com/watch?v=9o-DCk2qhDM) price of $30.
 I use Incompetech for [all](https://vimeo.com/158836234) my app previews.

+The other is [Free App Store Preview Music](https://soundcloud.com/good_day_sir/sets/free-app-store-preview-music) by [Matt Luedke](https://twitter.com/matt_luedke).
+License: Creative Commons.
+Matt also composes full-length songs.
+I like [Real Thing](https://soundcloud.com/good_day_sir/real-thing-instrumental).
+On a parenthetical note, his [tutorial](https://www.raywenderlich.com/155772/make-app-like-runkeeper-part-1-2) was the starting point for RaceRunner.

 ### Exhortation and Question for the Reader